auto-pilot

 I didn’t realise how long I’d been drifting.

-Routine is sneaky like that, it helps camouflage dissociation quietly and politely, almost responsibly, while you’re disappearing in plain sight.
+Routine is sneaky like that, it camouflages dissociation quietly and politely, almost responsibly, while you’re disappearing in plain sight.

 I’m showering.